Oral Roberts University: Campus expansion and later years

 The university built the City of Faith Medical and Research Center hospital in 1981 and started the Oral Roberts University School of Medicine in 1978.
 Severe financial difficulties with both of these institutions led to their closure in 1989.
 Oral Roberts's son Richard was named president in 1993.

 In January 1996, Golden Eagle Broadcasting, a small digital satellite Christian and family programming television network owned and operated by Oral Roberts University, was founded.

 On February 5, 1997, several ORU students reportedly disrupted services at a mosque near the University of Tulsa.
 The students mistakenly thought it was the 27th night of Ramadan when it was actually the 28th day of Ramadan.
 A university spokesman indicated that the students would not be disciplined and that university officials were discussing with the students their accounts of the events, which differed from what those attending services at the mosque reported.
 On February 7, 1997, the Islamic Society of Tulsa received a formal apology from Reverend Bill Shuler, who led religious services on campus.

 Due to alleged discrimination against LGBT students at ORU, Soulforce placed the university on its 2006 Equality Ride route, with a rally taking place on March 20, 2006.
-University administration refused the activists entrance to the campus, which resulted in several activists being arrested after they entered despite the university administration's decision.
 Soulforce members objected to the university's honor code pledge's ban on homosexual activity.
 All students are required to sign and abide by the honor code which places the same restriction on all sexual activity outside "traditional marriage of one man and one woman."